 Have you ever had shoes that continuously rub the same spot on your foot?
 With every step you take?
 It’s the worst.

 Thankfully, there are pads you can buy to stop this from happening!
-Or if you don’t have specific blister pads, Band-Aids can work in a pinch.
+Or if you don’t have specific blister pads, simple Band-Aids can work in a pinch.

 5. For Optimum Results, Break Shoes in Slowly

 To get the best results, breaking in new shoes should be a gradual process.
 Remember: slow and steady wins the race!

 If you try to break in new shoes too quickly, you could risk damaging them.
 And then they’re no good to anyone.

 Another good tip is to bring a pair of sneakers, or foldable flats such as the very popular Flat Out brand or other comfortable shoes.

 That way, when your new shoes start killing your feet, you have something else to change into.
 No more suffering!
 They say beauty is pain, but who wants to deal with that?

 6. How to Break in Shoes Using Ice Bags